Endless Dirac nodal lines in kagome-metal Ni3In2S2: Results

-To study the electronic structure and its implications experimentally, crystals of \NIS{} were grown and characterized as described in the supplementary materials~\cite{Supp}.
-Single crystal x-ray diffraction confirmed the structure reported in Ref.~\cite{weihrich2005half}.
-The crystals are metallic with residual resistivity ratios near 130 and showed Pauli paramagnetic behavior with no evidence of phase transitions between 2 and 300K.
-To identify the theoretically predicted Dirac nodal lines, we performed ARPES measurements on the (001) surface of \NIS{} crystals at 10~K. Figure~\ref{fig:arpes} (a-c) show the ARPES constant-energy plot with binding energy, $E_B$=0, 0.2 and 0.4~eV, respectively.
+To study the electronic structure and its implications experimentally, crystals of \NIS{} were grown and characterized as described in Supplementary Note.
+1. Single crystal x-ray diffraction confirmed the structure reported in Ref.~\cite{weihrich2005half}.
+The crystals are metallic with residual resistivity ratios near 130 K and showed Pauli paramagnetic behavior with no evidence of phase transitions between 2 K and 300 K. To identify the theoretically predicted Dirac nodal lines, we performed ARPES measurements on the (001) surface of \NIS{} crystals at 10~K. Figure~\ref{fig:arpes} a-c show the ARPES constant-energy plot with binding energy, $\mathrm{E}_\mathrm{B}$=0, 0.2 and 0.4~eV, respectively.
 The red dashed hexagon-network indicates the surface BZ.
-The data was collected at the photon energy, $h\nu$=125~eV, corresponding to $k_{z}\sim0$ (see supplementary materials \cite{Supp}).
-The Fermi surface near the surface high-symmetry $\bar{M}$ point shows parallel lines connecting the first and second BZ.
-Moving to high binding energy, the parallel lines first evolve to a node near $E_B$=0.2~eV and eventually turn into an oval centered at the $M$ point.
-These constant-energy plots dependent on the binding energy suggest a Dirac point at the $\bar{M}$ point and is qualitatively consistent with the bulk electronic structure shown in Fig.~\ref{fig:arpes} (d-f).
+The data was collected at the photon energy, $h\nu$=125~eV, corresponding to $k_{z}\sim0$ (see Supplementary Figure.
+2).
+The Fermi surface near the surface high-symmetry $\bar{\mathrm{M}}$ point shows parallel lines connecting the first and second BZ.
+Moving to high binding energy, the parallel lines first evolve to a node near $\mathrm{E}_\mathrm{B}$=0.2~eV and eventually turn into an oval centered at the $M$ point.
+These constant-energy plots suggest a Dirac point at the $\bar{\mathrm{M}}$ point and is qualitatively consistent with the bulk electronic structure shown in Fig.~\ref{fig:arpes} d-f.
 We emphasize that DFT calculations use the primitive cell convention with a bigger BZ size compared with the surface BZ.
-Therefore the calculated electronic structure must be folded to the surface BZ, as shown in Fig.~\ref{fig:arpes} (f).
-Figures~\ref{fig:arpes} (g) and (h) show the ARPES intensity plot along the surface $\bar{M}-\bar{K}$ and $\bar{\Gamma}-\bar{M}$ direction, respectively.
-The Dirac-cone structure is clearly resolved along the $\bar{M}-\bar{K}$-direction (Fig.~\ref{fig:arpes} (g)) and consistent with the DFT calculations.
-Due to the ARPES matrix element effect, the electronic structure along the $\bar{\Gamma}-\bar{M}$ is only partially resolved \cite{Wang2013}.
+Therefore the calculated electronic structure must be folded to the surface BZ, as shown in Fig.~\ref{fig:arpes} f.
+Figures~\ref{fig:arpes} g and h show the ARPES intensity plot along the surface $\bar{\mathrm{M}}-\bar{\mathrm{K}}$ and $\bar{\Gamma}-\bar{\mathrm{M}}$ direction, respectively.
+The Dirac-cone structure is clearly resolved along the $\bar{\mathrm{M}}-\bar{\mathrm{K}}$-direction (Fig.~\ref{fig:arpes} g) and consistent with the DFT calculations. {However the DFT calculated electronic structure shown in Fig. 3h is only partially resolved.
+We suspect this is due to the ARPES matrix element effect \cite{Wang2012} combined with the zone folding effect.
+As we show in Fig. 3 f, the surface Brillouin zone is smaller than the bulk Brillouin zone.
+Consequently, the purple and green bands shown in Fig. 3h are folded from the bulk BZ and hence may show weaker intensity on the surface.}